a-amouei/fmd-doc/reference.rst

         fmd_real_t duration
         fmd_real_t AbsorptionDepth

-    This data type must be used to set the laser source term for a TTM turi of category :c:enumerator:`FMD_TURI_TTM_TYPE1`.
-In this case, the laser source term has the following spatio-temporal dependence:
+    This data type must be used to set the laser source term for a TTM turi of category :c:enumerator:`FMD_TURI_TTM_TYPE1` or :c:enumerator:`FMD_TURI_TTM_TYPE2`.
+In this cases, the laser source term has the following spatio-temporal dependence:

     .. math ::